Multi-Sensor Diffusion-Driven Optical Image Translation for Large-Scale Applications: Dataset

 \section{Dataset}

 For the proposed experiments, paired images from satellites Sentinel-II and Planet Dove were gathered.
-The former is a widely known open-source optical satellite with a spatial resolution of 10 meters, whereas the latter is a class of commercial satellites aimed at producing high-quality images at a spatial resolution of 3 meters.
-A dataset containing 77 pairs of rasters has been assembled for training.
-These are parts of or a combination of acquisitions that were captured at similar time periods.
-They are properly geolocated and checked for image quality issues.
+The former is a widely known \mbox{open-access} optical satellite with a spatial resolution of $10\text{m}^2/\text{pixel}$, whereas the latter is a class of commercial satellites aimed at producing high-quality images at a spatial resolution of $3\text{m}^2/\text{pixel}$.
+A dataset containing 77 pairs of surface reflectance rasters has been assembled for training.
+These rasters are parts of or a combination of acquisitions that were captured at similar time periods.
+They are properly geolocated, georeferenced, and checked for image quality issues.
 In total, a vast area of $7894 \text{ km}^2$ is covered by the training set, which is comparable to the area of Puerto Rico ($9104 \text{ km}^2$).
 As the test set for the image-to-image translation algorithm, 8 pairs of images were selected, which, in total, cover an area of $707 \text{ km}^2$.
 With these, image quality metrics are extracted for the proposed method and compared to other possible approaches for the I2I translation task.

-For evaluation of the performance of the method in a change detection task, we use pre- and post-images from the port region in Beirut, Lebanon.
+For evaluation of the performance of our method in a change detection task, we use pre and post-images from the port region in Beirut, Lebanon.
 On August 4th, 2020, an explosion dramatically affected the port and surrounding areas.
 As they have recovered over time, many changes took place, e.g., new and repaired constructions and structures.
-Thus, for the change detection test, we use as pre-event images a pair of images acquired at a time close to the explosion, between 04 and 20 of August 2020, when the effects of the event are still evident.
+Thus, for the change detection test, we use as pre-event images a pair of images acquired hours after the explosion, between 04 and 20 of August 2020, when the effects of the event are still evident.
 As post images, acquisitions from July 2023 of the exact same region are used.
 Figure \ref{fig:beirut_all} shows the Beirut pre and post-event images from Sentinel-II and Planet Dove.
 We also perform change detection tests in a region in Austin, USA, where many urban changes can be observed between the selected pre- and post-event images.
 They were captured in July 2021 and 2023, respectively.